Bootstrapping LLMs via Preference-Based Policy Optimization: Abstract

 \section{Abstract}

-Bootstrapping large language models (LLMs) through preference-based policy optimization offers a promising direction for aligning model behavior with human preferences without relying on extensive manual annotations.
-In this work, we propose a novel preference-based policy optimization (PbPO) framework that formulates the learning process as a min-max game between the main policy and a reward model (RM).
-The RM is constrained within a confidence set derived from preference data to ensure reliable exploitation.
-Our iterative online algorithm actively collects preference data through guided exploration of the evolving policy, enabling continual self-improvement of both the policy and the RM.
-We provide theoretical guarantees for our method, establishing high-probability regret bounds for both settings with sequence-level RM and token-level RM, demonstrating its effectiveness in bootstrapping LLMs.
-Extensive experiments on five benchmarks show that our approach consistently outperforms existing state-of-the-art preference optimization techniques.
+Bootstrapping large language models (LLMs) via preference-based policy optimization enables aligning model behavior with human preferences while reducing reliance on extensive manual annotations.
+We propose a novel preference-based policy optimization (PbPO) framework that formulates learning as a min-max game between the LLM policy and a reward model (RM).
+The RM is constrained within a confidence set derived from collected preferences to ensure reliable exploitation, while simultaneously promoting robust exploration.
+Our iterative online algorithm actively collects new preference data from the evolving policy, enabling continual self-improvement of both the policy and the RM.
+We provide theoretical guarantees, establishing high-probability regret bounds for both sequence-level and token-level RMs.
+Extensive experiments across five benchmark datasets demonstrate that PbPO consistently outperforms state-of-the-art preference optimization methods.